sigmdel/lazmacropad/README.md

 ## 4. Clipboards and Paste Commands

-The GNOME terminal emulator and its forks such as the MATE terminal do not support the Ctrl+C and Ctrl+V key combinations, which makes sense since Ctrl+C is used to cancel a running program.
-On the other hand, it is possible to paste the primary selection in the terminal with Shift+Insert or Shift+Ctrl+V. Consequently, a string macro is copied into the clipboard, *lazmacropad* also copies it into the primary selection.
-This is pretty much the behaviour of many applications (Geany, VSCodium, VS Code, GNote, LibreOffice Writer and the Lazarus IDE editor,... ), which synchronize the two mechanisms by pasting selected text with Ctrl+V or Shift+Insert.
+The GNOME terminal emulator and its forks such as the MATE terminal do not support the clipboard shortcuts Ctrl+C and Ctrl+V, which makes sense since Ctrl+C is used to cancel a running program.
+On the other hand, it is possible to paste the primary selection in the terminal with Shift+Insert or Shift+Ctrl+V. Consequently, when a string macro is copied into the clipboard, *lazmacropad* also copies it into the primary selection.
+This is pretty much the behaviour of many applications (Geany, VSCodium, VS Code, GNote, LibreOffice Writer and the Lazarus IDE editor,... ), which synchronize the two mechanisms so that  pasting selected text can be done with Ctrl+V or Shift+Insert.

-Each macro must be assigned a `Paste Command` from the following list:
+Each macro must be assigned a `Paste Command` from the following list of keyboard shortcuts:

   1. `Ctrl+V`
   2. `Shift+Insert`